 - Drive up.
 If you have a car to your disposal and don’t feel like walking, you can drive all the way up to the viewing point and church.

 There is no entrance fee to the Church of Santa Luzia, but donations are welcome (as in every church).

 See the location and directions.

-Fortaleza de Valença: Northern Portugal’s medieval times revived
+Fortaleza de Valença: northern Portugal’s medieval times revived

 The fortress was practically deserted when I visited in October; perhaps it gets a little bit busier during the high season.
-Although I visited the sight during the day, strolling inside the medieval walls in a warm summer evening must be truly magical.
+Although I visited the sight during the day, strolling inside the medieval walls on a warm summer evening must be truly magical.

 How to get to the Fortaleza de Valença

-- The fortress is a 15 minute walk from the train station.
+- The fortress is a 15-minute walk from the train station.